brentp/gargs/README.md

                          number of processes to use [default: 1] --nlines NLINES, -n NLINES
-                         number of lines to consume for each command. -s and -n are mutually exclusive. [default: 1] --sep SEP, -s SEP      regular expression split line with to fill multiple template spots default is not to split. -s and -n are mutually exclusive.
+                         number of lines to consume for each command. -s and -n are mutually exclusive. [default: 1] e.g. seq 1 4 | gargs -n 4 "echo {}" will print '1 2 3 4' all on one line.
+Like a varargs for gargs --sep SEP, -s SEP      regular expression split line with to fill multiple template spots default is not to split. -s and -n are mutually exclusive.
-  --retry RETRY, -r RETRY
+                         If neither -s or -n are specified then -s will default to '\s+' (split on any white-space) --retry RETRY, -r RETRY
                          number of times to retry a command if it fails (default is 0).
   --verbose, -v          print commands to stderr before they are executed.